bmellink/GPS_Tracker_Server/README.md

 ### Setting up the Google Maps API

 Refer to [https://developers.google.com/maps/documentation/javascript/get-api-key] to setup your own Google Maps API key.
-You need to register a credit card if you do this for the first time, but it is not likely you will be charged because the minimal charging thresholds are relatively high (see [https://cloud.google.com/maps-platform/pricing/sheet/])
+You need to register a credit card if you do this for the first time, but it is not likely you will be charged because the minimal charging thresholds are relatively high (see [https://cloud.google.com/maps-platform/pricing/sheet/]).
+Keys can be managed from the Google Cloud Platform console at [https://console.cloud.google.com/apis/credentials].
+You need to specify the API key in ```mapsconfig.js```.

 ### Setting up the database